gvwilson/sdxpy/src/layout/index.md

 Note that we could have had columns handle resizing rather than rows, but we (probably) don't need to make both resizeable.
-This is an example of [%g intrinsic_complexity "intrinsic complexity"%]: the problem really is this hard, so something, somewhere, has to deal with it.
+This is an example of [%g intrinsic_complexity "intrinsic complexity" %]: the problem really is this hard, so something, somewhere, has to deal with it.
+(Programs often contain [%g accidental_complexity "accidental complexity" %] as well, which can be fixed if people are willing to accept that it is unnecessary and are willing to change.
+In practice,
+these requirements usually mean that it isn't ever fixed.)

 <div class="callout" markdown="1">